chriseaton/spell/README.md

 ACTION
 ------
 1. LOOP THROUGH Toys EACH CALLED v
-    1. WHEN v PROPERTY Name starts with an "A"
+    1. WHEN v:Name starts with an "A"
         THEN
             1. OrderProduct = ((New Order Product))
             2. OrderProduct:UPC = v:UPC